OleMartinKeis/Ole-Martin-Keiseraas-PE2/README.md

 Builds the app for production to the `dist` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [Building for Production](https://vitejs.dev/guide/build) for more information.